lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 If the current union we deserialize represents a leaf attribute (_currentAddr_) (like _C_, _D_ and _F_ in the example) we just append the values in the union node using our special Operand node (does not really matter what we pass to that fo the serialization module).

 If the current union represents an internal attribute node (like _A_, _B_, _E_) we have to check if this is a multiplication attribute, meaning that it has 2 or more child attributes in the f-tree (like _A_ and _B_).
 If the current attribute is not product/multiplication we just add the values to the current union (_opSummation_) and as a _subtree_ node we add whatever the recursion will return (_line XXX_).
 If the current attribute is a multiplication then we need to create a factorization node of type _Multiplication_ for each value and each child of this multiplication will be the recursion result on each of the current attribute's children.
 For example, if the current attribute (currentAttr) is _B_ it means that is has two children, attribute _C_ and attribute _D_.
 Therefore each value of union B will have a node of type Multiplication that has two subtrees, one for each of the C and D attributes and their subtree nodes will be the respective recursion result (_line XXX_).

-To illustrate the deserialization process let us see how the serialization of the factorization in the example will be deserialized.

-// **TODO**

 ### Byte (De)Serializer